zankia/damas-core/Authentication.md

 ```

 ## Authentication delegation
-An extension [jwt_delegate](https://github.com/remyla/damas-core/wiki/Extensions#jwt_delegate) centralizes authentications on a delegated server.
+The [jwt_delegate](https://github.com/remyla/damas-core/wiki/Extensions#jwt_delegate) extension can be used to centralize the authentication on a different server.
 When an user signs in, instead of authenticating him against the local database, the extension creates a new request that is sent to the delegation server.
-Once the user is authenticated, its element is copied in the local server.
+Once the user is authenticated, its element is copied in the local server, as if the user was authenticated locally.